New Zealand travel – getting value for money – What’s included in the price?

 Group travel – We encourage our guests to take smaller group tours.

-Ok, smaller group tours cost a little more but wouldn’t you prefer to see the special and sometimes hidden spots, rather than merely skimming the surface?.
-So when you weigh up price difference between tours, ask yourself this:
+We get that smaller group tours cost a little more – but wouldn’t you prefer to see the special and sometimes hidden spots, that you’d miss in mass tourism?
+Here are some important questions to think about:

 Remember, you may never visit this country again (although we hope you do).
 You won’t remember what you paid, but you will remember the experience.
 Are you convinced?